nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ## 9. EM Algorithm and Missing Data

-&#x1F4A1;  To use the EM algorithm presented in [Shumway & Stoffer (1982)](https://www.stat.pitt.edu/stoffer/dss_files/em.pdf) and discussed in detail in Chapter 6 of the text [Time Series Analysis and Its Applications: With R Examples](http://www.springer.com/us/book/9783319524511), use the new script
+&#x1F4A1;  To use the EM algorithm presented in [Shumway & Stoffer (1982)](https://www.stat.pitt.edu/stoffer/dss_files/em.pdf) and discussed in detail in Chapter 6 of the text [Time Series Analysis and Its Applications: With R Examples](http://www.springer.com/us/book/9783319524511), use the   script

 > **`EM()`**

-which replaces `EM0` and `EM1`.
-The new script is faster and allows inputs in both the state and observation equations.

 The call looks like